 As the lack of affordable dental care in New Zealand continues to bite, many of us are seeking ever more ingenious ways of caring for our teeth on a budget.
 Truth is, the dental health system is failing thousands of adults—with estimates that almost half the population don’t visit a dentist at all unless they have an imminent problem.
 This is an issue, not just because good dental health is rooted in preventive care, but because if small problems are not dealt with early, they inevitably become bigger, more expensive issues to resolve down the road.

-Thus, if you’ve lost teeth, you may be looking to replace them with dental implants, or All-on-4s.
+Thus, if you’ve lost teeth, you may be looking to replace them with dental implants, or full-arch bridges.
 These procedures are far superior to other teeth replacement options, like dentures, but are considerably more expensive.

-Dental Implants and All-on-Four Dental Implants – What’s the difference?
+Dental Implants and Full-Arch Dental Implants – What’s the difference?

-The traditional dental implant procedure is generally performed to replace single teeth, or multiple missing teeth, but not all the teeth (although, there is no reason why all the teeth couldn’t be replaced with individual implants, apart from the expense).
-Meanwhile, the All-on-4 procedure replaces all the teeth in your jaw (either upper or lower), using just four implants.
+The traditional dental implant procedure is generally performed to replace single teeth or multiple missing teeth, but not all the teeth (although, there is no reason why all the teeth couldn’t be replaced with individual implants, apart from the expense).
+Meanwhile, a full-arch procedure replaces all the teeth in your jaw (either upper or lower), using just four implants.

 For patients with bone loss, traditional dental implants are not usually suitable without first undergoing a bone graft.
-However, the All-on-4 procedure may be suitable for patients with bone loss, because the posterior implants are longer than traditional implants.
+However, a full-arch procedure, such as the All-on-4® treatment concept by Nobel Biocare, may be suitable for patients with bone loss, because the posterior implants are longer than traditional implants.
 Inserted at a 45-degree angle at the back of the jaw, they provide a greater surface area and higher bone density, making for a more stable implant.

 Traditionally, dental implants take a number of months for the treatment to be completed.
 For the implant to be strong and stable, it needs to integrate with the jaw bone (a process called osseointegration).
 Thus, after an implant has been placed, you must wait at least three months before returning for your crown—the final part of the procedure—to be attached.
-However, the All-on-4 procedure can often be completed in a day (and is thus often called ‘teeth in a day’).
+However, the All-on-4® treatment concept can often be completed in a day (and is thus often called ‘teeth in a day’).

 How Long is the Recovery Period?

-Except for a couple days of some swelling and bruising, the recovery period is surprisingly swift for dental implants.
+Except for a couple of days of some swelling and bruising, the recovery period is surprisingly swift for dental implants.
 Most people experience few after-effects, but nothing that will interfere with everyday activities.
-In fact, many people who have the All-on-4 procedure may well be completely toothless on the day of their procedure, but will leave with a full set of functioning teeth later that day, able to go out and enjoy a restaurant meal without any problems (stick to the soup and pasta the first couple days!).
+In fact, many people who have a full-arch treatment may well be completely toothless on the day of their procedure but will leave with a full set of functioning teeth later that day, able to go out and enjoy a restaurant meal without any problems (stick to the soup and pasta the first couple days!).

-What is the Cost of All-on-4s and Dental Implants in New Zealand?
+What is the Cost of Full-Arch Implants and Dental Implants in New Zealand?

-The cost of dental implants in New Zealand is around NZD $5,500 per implant, and all-on-4s are considerably more, at around NZD $29,000.
+The cost of dental implants in New Zealand is around NZD $5,500 per implant, and full-mouth restorations are considerably more, at around NZD $29,000.

 Top Tips for Saving Money on Dental Care